-Design and photocopy word searches, for example for names of different cultural festivals, currencies or any issue you want to raise awareness about.

-'How much do you know?' questionnaires about famous people who have promoted tolerance, e.g.: Mahatma Ghandi was famous because:

-- a) he was a footballer,

-- b) he was the leader of the Indian independence struggle

-- c) he was Prime Minister of Pakistan.
+- 1 Theme nights Design and photocopy word searches, for example for names of different cultural festivals, currencies or any issue you want to raise awareness about. - 2 How much do you know?' questionnaires about famous people who have promoted tolerance e.g. Mahatma Ghandi was famous because a) he was a footballer, b) he was the leader of the Indian independence struggle c) he was Prime Minister of Pakistan.
+(Answer b)

-(answer: b)
+Olaf Palme was a) a the first black Swedish Prime Minister b) a scientist who proved that we are all one human race c) a Nobel Peace Prize winner .
+(Answer c)

-Matching statement quizzes:
+Matching statement quizzes,

 Make lists of traditional foods and their countries of origin.

-Ask people to draw a line between the food and its country of origin.
+Ask people to draw a line between the food and it's country.

-e.g.
+e.g. SpaghettiSpain

-Spaghetti Spain Haggis Italy Paella Scotland
+HaggisItaly

+Paella.....Scotland